berrondo/ca/README.md

 ## To run, develop, test...

-Make sure you have Python 3.9.6 installed
+Make sure you have Python 3.9.6 installed.

 1. Clone the repo
 2. Create a virtualenv with Python 3.9.6